Path-Check/privacy-security-GAEN/Policies_and_Procedures/GAEN-Mobile-Components-and-Justification-List.md

 * React Native Flash Message - Functionality for toasts and other “in app” popup messaging

+ * React Native Gesture Handling - needed for @react-navigation.

 * React Native Keyboard Aware Scroll - Used for auto scrolling input screens when the current input leaves the view

+* MaskedView - Shows an opaque view that is hidden from the user but still rendered.

 * Matomo SDK - Used for Analytics